joshbrew/graphscript/docs/Graph.md

         repeat:false, // set repeat as an integer to repeat the input n times recursive:false, //or set recursive with an integer to pass the output back in as the next input n times frame:false, //true or false.
 If repeating or recursing, execute on requestAnimationFrame?
-Careful mixing this with animate:true animate:false, //true or false
+Careful mixing this with animate:true reactive:undefined, //subscribe to unique props changes (not including these props) animate:false, //true or false
         animation:undefined, //independent animation function from main operator? loop:undefined, //milliseconds or false